 Many Canadians don’t know about the major Canadian candy producers.
 For example, the Allan Candy Company is located in Quebec.
 Although it is owned by Hershey, it retains its Canadian home base.
 Ganong Bros. is Canada’s oldest candy company, founded in New Brunswick.
 Krave’s Candy Co., located in Manitoba, was the first to introduce Clodhoppers, a candy made of graham wafers, cashews and vanilla coating.
 Canada Candy Co. makes premium bulk candy in a peanut and gluten-free facility on Ontario.
 And did you know that the Cadbury Crunchie is a Canadian iconic candy bar, with a recipe found nowhere else?

-Sylvia Black, a registered dietitian in Toronto, and a member of Farmwork to Feed Canada comments that it’s acceptable to let children enjoy all their favourite candy and treats on Halloween without the need to “health-ify” them.
+Sylvia Black, a registered dietitian in Toronto, and a member of Farmwork to Feed Canada comments that it’s acceptable to let children enjoy some of their favourite candy and treats on Halloween without the need to “health-ify” them.
 However, some children can’t eat candy because of allergy or other medical reasons.
 In this case, Sylvia highlights the Teal Pumpkin Project.
 She says, “this is a movement where people put a teal pumpkin on their doorstep to signify that they have non-food treats, like small toys, available for kids who can’t have candy for any reason.”

 On October 1, 2020, Dr. Deena Hinshaw, Chief Medical Officer of Health for Alberta, said, “I know Halloween is a favourite day for many.
 And I know many parents are already planning costumes and activities.
 I have no plans to suggest that Albertans cancel Halloween this year.
 My own children would never forgive me.
 In many ways, Halloween is actually safer to celebrate than other holidays… most of Halloween takes place outdoors and largely within one family.”